Water Meter - AMI Project

 - Your email to send a confirmation.

-Module installation work will be done Monday to Saturday with some time slots in the evenings.
+Module installation work will be done Monday to Friday.
 Water meter exchanges will be done during the day from Monday through Friday.

 If an appointment is not made, Saskatoon Water will try to contact you to make a booking.
 This could include phone calls or a staff member coming to your door while crews are working is the area.